Cray-HPE/docs-csm/install/deploy_management_nodes.md

       > For HPE NCNs the above process will boot the nodes to their BIOS, but the menu is unavailable through conman as the node is booted into a graphical BIOS menu.
       >
       > To access the serial version of the BIOS setup.
 Perform the ipmitool steps above to boot the node.
-Then in conman press `ESC+9` key combination when you
+Then, in conman, press `ESC+9` key combination when
-      > see the following messages in the console.
-This will open a menu you use to enter the BIOS via conman.
+      > the following messages are shown in the console.
+This will open a menu that can be used to enter the BIOS using conman.
       >
       > ```text
       > For access via BIOS Serial Console: